Thiruvilaiyadal Puranam: Contents

 There are sixty-four stories in the Thiruvilaiyadal Puranam.
 It is divided into three cantos, namely Maduraikandam, Koodarkandam and Thirualavaikandam.
 Thiruvilaiyadal Puranam is viewed to be one of the 18 thalapuranas.
 It is also revered as one of the Mahapuranas (Periya Puranam – the right eye of Shiva, Thiruvilaiyadal Puranam – the left eye, and Kanda Purana – the third eye).
-It was authored by Saint Paranjothi, estimated 300 years ago.
+It was authored by Saint Paranjothi.
 It narrates the 64 Tiruvilayadals (Lilas in Sanskrit), loosely translated as the "playful miracles of god (Shiva) himself".
 It describes the legends and prevalent in the Pandyan Kingdom in South India and covers a period of more than 500 years during the reign of fifty-two Pandya kings and six other kings.
 Shiva and his consort Meenakshi gave salvation to the kings and commoners alike in these sixty- four episodes.
 Many of these events are found in earlier Tamil works like Cilappatikaram, Kalladam, Tevaram, Tiruvasagam and some other Puranic poetry.

 Some of the stories in the text are versions of the original legend which may not mention the presents of Shiva: